What Is Concrete Thinking Versus Abstract Thinking?

 Concrete versus abstract processing: A comparison

-One of the opposite forms of concrete thinking is abstract thinking or abstract reasoning.
-Unlike a concrete thinker, an abstract thinker can often process philosophical concepts and imagine ideas that may not be physically present.
+One of the opposite forms of concrete thinking is abstract thinking, also known as abstract or conceptual reasoning.
+Unlike a concrete thinker, an abstract thinker can often process philosophical concepts and imagine ideas that may not be physically present or observed by the senses.
 People with the ability to think abstractly may better understand the theories behind actions, complete theoretical math problems, or engage in creative endeavors.

 However, human thinking may not be 100% abstract or concrete because the world is not black and white.
 Often, people experience a spectrum of thought that varies in different settings, as well as with different physical objects and stimuli.
 One person may be a more concrete thinker, while another may be a more abstract thinker.
 Depending on the situation, you may fall somewhere in the middle.
 How you process your thoughts can be comprised of factors related to biology, genetics, and life experiences.

 Many people know how to think concretely if the setting calls for it.
 For many, concrete operational thinking develops between the ages of seven and 11.
 Around this time, children can learn how to think and perform mental operations using concrete thought.
-They may begin to understand that an object can be the same in many forms, even if cut in half or quartered (a form of thinking that builds on the concept of object permanence they learned earlier in life).
-This way of thinking can contribute to mental development and problem-solving abilities.
+They may begin to understand that an object can be the same in many forms, even if cut in half or quartered (a form of thinking that builds on the concept of object permanence that emerged earlier in life).
+This way of thinking can contribute to motor skills development and problem-solving abilities needed throughout school and life.

 Is concrete thinking holding you back?

-If the development of abstract thinking is hindered or a person’s thought processes tend to be primarily concrete, they may experience specific difficulties associated with using concrete thinking as a dominant form of thinking.
-These difficulties may include the following:
+If the development of abstract thinking is hindered or a person’s thought processes tend to be primarily concrete by nature, they may experience specific difficulties associated with using concrete thinking as a dominant form of thinking.
+Difficulties associated with a concrete thinking style may include the following:

 • Difficulty changing plans last minute